 Refine your plan in the light of your new information above and identify projects with a high likelihood of success that can be completed quickly.

-Look for things that will make life better for other departments because as a newcomer to the organisation you need to develop ‘cheerleaders’ who will rally to your cause later on.
+Look for things that will make life better for other departments because as a newcomer to the organization you need to develop ‘cheerleaders’ who will rally to your cause later on.

 If the directors start getting reports from trusted senior managers about the wonderful work the new CFO has been doing then it will help when you need them to commit to larger projects later on.